-Railroad accidents may involve passenger or freight trains, locomotives, or local commuter train systems.
-Due to the speeds that trains travel and the lack of protection typical train seating provides passengers, the end result of railroad accidents is almost always catastrophic.
+Railroad or train accidents may involve passenger or freight trains, locomotives, or local commuter train systems.
+Due to the speeds that trains travel, and to the lack of protection typical train seating provides passengers, the end result of railroad accidents is almost always catastrophic.
 The team of Kingston personal injury lawyers at Basch & Keegan is qualified to represent victims of railroad and train accidents.

 Irresponsible Train Operation Can Result in Deadly Railroad Accidents

 The Hudson Valley area saw the tragic aftermath of a serious train accident in 2013, when a southbound Hudson Line train derailed, killing four people and injuring more than 60 passengers.
 Federal investigators from the National Transportation Safety Board determined that the train was traveling at 82 miles per hour – a speed nearly three times the maximum allowable speed of 30 miles per hour.
 In addition to excessive speed, other common causes of train accidents include: